-Cloudland Trail is a 2.4 mile moderately trafficked out and back trail located near Bakersville, NC that features a waterfall and is rated as moderate.
+Cloudland Trail is a 2.4 mile moderately trafficked out and back trail located near Bakersville, North Carolina that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 cross country skiing